-Stefanie Malone is an Emmy award winning producer with a long, successful history in public broadcasting.
-Most recently, Stefanie was with KCTS Seattle as the Director of Community Engagement & Education.
-During her tenure at KCTS, she led national and local award-winning, multimedia projects, executive produced statewide television programs, and regularly served on national advisory boards for PBS.
+Stefanie Malone is an Emmy award winning producer with a successful history in public broadcasting.
+Most recently, Stefanie was with KCTS Seattle where she led national and local award-winning, multimedia projects; executive produced television programs; designed web content for PBS Kids; and regularly served on national advisory boards for PBS.
+She has had the pleasure of working on projects with prominent filmmaker Ken Burns, who has called her “focused, smart and creative.”
 Stefanie has her Master of Arts in Communication from Ohio University, where she was awarded a Public Broadcasting fellowship.
-She formerly coordinated outreach at WOUB in Athens, Ohio.
-Outside of work, Stefanie enjoys making short nonfiction films.
+Stefanie was formerly with WOUB Public Media.
+Outside of NFFTY, Stefanie is a freelance producer and enjoys documentary filmmaking.

 Follow Stefanie on Twitter